Nova-Mok/CNN-based-to-detect-melanoma/README.md

   - Tutorials on data augmentation and CNN model building

 ## Contact
-Created by [@githubusername] - feel free to contact me for further details or collaboration!
+Created by [@Novamok] - feel free to contact me for further details or collaboration!

+## Files with answer is